 Benefits of Licensing

-Independent-to-large-scale creators and copyright owners produce high-quality works that are often ideal for training AI machines to generate output, and copyright law incentivizes those creators and rightsholders to lawfully enhance and aggregate their copyrighted works for that purpose—such as through semantic enrichment, metadata tagging, content normalization and data cleanup.
+Independent-to-large-scale creators and copyright owners produce high-quality works that are often ideal for ingestion by AI machines, and copyright law incentivizes those creators and rightsholders to lawfully enhance and aggregate their copyrighted works for that purpose—such as through semantic enrichment, metadata tagging, content normalization and data cleanup.

-Where a copyright owner offers licenses for uses relating to the training of AI systems, it is essential that these licenses be respected by any copyright or AI legal regime, especially in the case of ingestion of copyrighted material used for text and data mining (TDM).
-There is already high demand for corpuses of copyrighted works to train AI systems, and copyright owners already enter into licensing agreements for TDM use.
+Where a copyright owner offers licenses for uses for ingestion by AI systems, it is essential that these licenses be respected by any copyright or AI legal regime, especially in the case of ingestion of copyrighted material used for text and data mining (TDM).
+There is already high demand for corpuses of copyrighted works for ingestion by AI systems, and copyright owners already enter into licensing agreements for TDM use.
 This licensing activity is evidence of existing markets for TDM.
 It is important that the conditions of those licenses are respected and that they are not undermined by new exceptions that excuse unauthorized uses.

 Copyrighted works are also being licensed and used for AI projects that in turn generate works that serve as market substitutes for the ingested works.
 In some cases, the output could qualify as derivatives of the ingested, copyrighted works.
 In either scenario, copyright owners and creators would be harmed from the unauthorized use of their works, and it is essential that those using the copyrighted works license such uses.
 In short, the marketplace should continue to properly value and incentivize creativity, and AI policy should not interfere with the ability of copyright owners to license their works for AI uses.
 Finally, copyright owners may sometimes choose not to license their works for use in generative systems that may produce competing output, and those choices must be respected.

-Some AI developers have, without authorization, used training data sets or pre-trained AI created by non-commercial third parties in their commercial products—a practice known as data laundering.
+Some AI developers have, without authorization, used copyrighted works incorporated into data sets or pre-trained AI created by non-commercial third parties in their commercial products—a practice known as data laundering.
 Neither this kind of unauthorized use nor the work of the non-commercial entity necessarily qualify as fair use.
-Ultimately, AI systems should only train on works or databases of content that they have the authority to use.
+Ultimately, AI systems should only ingest works that they have the authority to use.

-Best practices from corporations, research institutions, governments, and other organizations that encourage transparency around AI training data already exist.
+Best practices from corporations, research institutions, governments, and other organizations that encourage transparency around development and use of AI already exist.
 Transparency includes such things as recording what works are ingested by AI systems and for what purpose, which helps to ensure that copyright owners’ rights are respected.
 Infringement analyses, fair use defenses, and licensing terms disputes can all benefit from transparency best practices, and they can also be crucial in promoting safe, ethical, and unbiased AI systems.